NCIEVS/evsrestapi/README.md

 * The image starts the executable WAR, which runs the REST API entry point; the executable JAR is reserved for loader and reindex operations.
 * `make scandocker` scans that image with Trivy and writes `report-docker.html`.
 * `make rundocker` runs the image on port 8082 using the `local` Spring profile.
 It assumes Jena/Fuseki and OpenSearch are already running on the host, and uses `host.docker.internal` to reach them from the container.
+* Before running it, create the ignored `.docker-secrets` directory.
+Each file is mounted read-only at `/run/secrets` and is imported by Spring Boot using its filename as the property name.
+Put credentials and secrets in `NCI_EVS_ADMIN_KEY`, `MAIL_USER`, `MAIL_PASSWORD`, and `RECAPTCHA_SECRET`; write each value without a trailing newline.
+Non-sensitive settings such as `MAIL_HOST`, `MAIL_PORT`, and `RECAPTCHA_KEY` continue to be forwarded from the host environment.
+* The secret values are not passed as container environment variables, so they do not appear in `docker inspect`.
+Docker daemon administrators can still access a running container and must remain trusted.
 * Override the service hosts or published port when necessary, for example:

   ```bash